 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a case file containing a docket sheet and all of the documents filed in your court case.
 You are able to access the court records on their website, or at the Tyler County Clerk of Court office where the case was filed.

 Each state keeps a record of someone’s criminal past.
 These online databases are all connected so you are able to track criminal backgrounds from any other state.
 Go to courthouse and make an inquiry, or you can check online.
-You must know which county the crime occured in, and if it was in a different state, you might have to pay for a more comprehensive search.
+You must know which county the crime occurred in, and if it was in a different state, you might have to pay for a more comprehensive search.

 - DUI or DWI.